nhatthaiquang-agilityio/spring-batch-rocketmq/README.md

 + batch-service: Spring Batch Job

-The Pub Service publish a message by (http://localhost:9909/pub-message) The Batch Service receive a message and run job
+The Pub Service publish a message by (http://localhost:9909/pub-message).
+After that, the Batch Service receive a message and run job

+[!images/publish-message.png]
+[!images/receive-message-and-run-job.png]

 ### Usage: